TomerFi/home-assistant-custom-components/README.md

 - *past_due*: for past one time reminders.

 **Special Notes**:
-- This component is dependent on the **notify** component, Bbefore using this component, please configure notification using the [**notify component**](https://home-assistant.io/components/notify/) instructions.
+- This component is dependent on the **notify component**, before using this component, please configure notification using the [**notify component**](https://home-assistant.io/components/notify/) instructions.
 - In future releases I plan on adding another configure variable of boolean type called *countdown*, when true reminders with a *days_notice* variable bigger then 0, will launch a "countdown" everyday starting with the *days_notice* limit and ending at the day of the event.
 - In future releases I plan on adding a service for relaoding the configuration, for now, when editing any active reminders or adding new ones, a Home Assistant restart is required.